danielquinn/grandpa/README.md

 The video player is HTML5 from [video.js](http://videojs.com/) and the site itself is simple HTML/CSS/JS + Bootstrap4 so it doesn't look 100% ugly.

+A complete breakdown of this project can be found in the [blog post](https://danielquinn.org/blog/grandpas-archive/) I wrote on it back in December, 2016.